latolukasz/beeorm-doc/docs/guide/plugins.md

 }
 ```

-`schema.SetPluginOption` requires plugin code name as a first argument so you will not override options with the same name
+Note that the `schema.SetPluginOption` method requires the plugin code name as its first argument, to prevent overrides of options with the same name from other plugins.
+The Entity Schema options can be easily accessed through the `GetPluginOption...` methods.

-from another plugins.
-Entity Schema options can be easily accessed by `GetPluginOption...` methods:
+For example:

 ```go
 entitySchema := validatedRegistry.GetEntitySchema(carEntity)